In an era marked by high rental property demand, Houses in Multiple Occupations (HMOs) have gained unprecedented popularity.

 What types of properties count as HMOs?

 One of the many great aspects of having Houses in Multiple Occupation is that it can be used for various reasons.
-However, the amount of people you’re looking to have under one roof will affect whether you need a license or not.
+However, the number of people you want under one roof will affect whether you need a license or not.

 Examples of commonly used Houses in Multiple Occupations are: